 \subsection{Streaming Algorithm}

-Our streaming algorithm for constructing an $(n^{o(1)}, o(1))$-hop set proceeds in almost the same way as in \Cref{sec:distributed hop set}.
-First observe that a shortest-path tree up to distance $R$ can be computed in $O(R)$ passes and with $\tilde O(n)$ space: We use the space to remember the tentative distances of the nodes to $s$, and the shortest-path tree computed so far.
-At the end of the $L^\text{th}$ pass we add nodes having distances exactly $L$ to the shortest-path tree, and update the distance of their neighbors in the $(L+1)^\text{th}$ pass.
+In the graph streaming model, the edges of the input graph are presented to the algorithm in an arbitrary order.
+The goal is to design algorithms that process this ``stream'' of edges using as little space as possible.
+In the multipass streaming model we are allowed to read the stream several times and want to keep both the number of passes and the amount of space used as small as possible.

-We compute the priorities, as described in \Cref{sec:priorities}, the algorithm proceeds in $q=n^{o(1)}$ phases where in the $L^\text{th}$ phase we compute a shortest-path tree rooted at $s^*$ up to distance $R=n^{o(1)}$ on graph $G_{i-1}$ (where $G_0=G$).
-As in \Cref{obs:construct G_i}, we can construct $G_i$ if we know the shortest-path tree rooted at $s^*$ up to distance $R$.
-Thus, after computing such a tree, the algorithm can construct $G_i$ and proceed to the next phase without reading the stream.
-The algorithm therefore needs $O(qR)=n^{o(1)}$ passes and $O(qn)=O(n^{1+o(1)})$ space.
+Our streaming algorithm for constructing an $(n^{o(1)}, o(1))$-hop set proceeds in almost the same way as the distributed algorithm in \Cref{sec:distributed hop set}.
+First, observe that a shortest-path tree up to distance~$R$ can be computed in $O(R)$ passes and with $\tilde O(n)$ space: We use the space to remember the tentative distances of the nodes to $s$, and the shortest-path tree computed thus far.
+At the end of the $L$th pass we add nodes having distances exactly $L$ to the shortest-path tree and update the distance of their neighbors in the $(L+1)$th pass.